Ubisoft Montpellier: Technology

 For the development of Beyond Good & Evil (released in 2003), Ubisoft Montpellier developed a game engine known as Jade, named after the protagonist of the game.
 Around 2009, Ubisoft Montpellier developed the LyN engine for their game Rabbids Go Home.
 In response to Ubisoft Montreal's drive of developing games with photo-realistic graphics, Ubisoft Montpellier developed the UbiArt Framework engine, which the studio used for Rayman Origins, its sequel Rayman Legends, and Valiant Hearts: The Great War.
 For virtual reality games, such as the internally developed Space Junkies, Ubisoft Montpellier developed the Brigitte engine.
+For the upcoming Beyond Good and Evil 2, the studio developed an entirely new engine from scratch to integrate multiple simultaneous multiplayer and single-player systems, called Voyager engine.

 Litigation

 In December 2012, Ubisoft Montpellier fired Alain "Gaston" Rémy, an artist of six years at the studio, over caricatures of the studio's management.
 Rémy insisted that the caricatures were intended to be humorous and were not publicised, and opted to challenge the firing; a French labour court was scheduled to make a decision on the matter on 26 July 2013.
 The court ruled in favour of Rémy and ordered Ubisoft to pay €55,000 in addition to compensation.
 A second, unnamed artist was also fired in 2012 for employing a "too Franco-Belgian" style; they challenged the decision and the court again ruled in favour of the artist.